Users import via CSV

 2. All companies need to have their attribute, Company ID, filled in.

 If you're filling out your database of companies using import, include company IDs in your CSV file.
 And after clicking Import, link the proper column with the attribute Company ID.

 3. After import, you should be able to see imported companies along with their IDs in the section Data -> Companies.

 4. Now it's time to import the user list.

-After you upload your CSV and click "Import", you will need to link columns with their proper attributes.
+After you upload your CSV and click Import, you will need to link columns with their proper attributes.
 If you used our exemplary CSV file, they will be linked automatically.
-In this case, it's crucial to link the column filled in with company IDs with the companies attribute.
+In this case, it's crucial to link the column filled in with company IDs with the company id attribute.

 Click Import and go to the section, People, to see the results.
 You should see that imported users have been assigned to companies.

 Furthermore, in the section, Companies, you'll see that your companies have the column, Employees, filled in with imported users.